Whee! Studios: What's Happening?

 • Blue: The trustworthy and dependable one.
 It's the most popular brand color, and for good reason.
 It evokes feelings of security, calmness, and professionalism.
 Think Facebook, IBM, and Ford.
 But be careful, too much blue can feel cold or distant.

 • Purple: The luxurious and imaginative one.
 It's associated with royalty, creativity, and a touch of magic.
 Think Hallmark, Cadbury, and Yahoo.
-But be careful, too much purple can feel artificial or overly feminine.
+But be careful, too much purple can feel artificial or immature.

 Neutral Colors: The Supporting Cast